⚠ This page is outdated. For more recent information have a look at the english original.

 Path > Trace bitmap > Centerline tracing (- and has similar issues.)
 But instead of converting raster graphics, it will find the centerline of vector based objects with a fill.

-You can improve the result by defining cut lines.
+You can refine the result by defining cut lines.

 - (Optional) Draw cut lines at the intersections/joints.
 They are simple stroke objects.
 This is especially useful, when you aim for satin columns.
 Please note, that each stroke element has to cut the fill element in which that each side of the fill is entirely disconnected.